dimits-ts/facilitation-dataset/README.md

     - DH6: Refutation of opponent's argument (with evidence or reasoning)
     - DH5: Counterargument with new evidence / reasoning
     - DH7: Refuting the central point
+- In WikiDisputes we mark a discussion as escalated when the derailement value is in the 60th upper percentile
 - In UMOD, facilitative actions are marked as a gradient from 0 (no facilitation) to 1 (full facilitation).
 We adopt a threshold of 0.75 to consider an action as facilitative, with more than 50% annotator agreement (measured as entropy in the original dataset).
 - In IQ2, we remove verbal linguistic markers ("...", "uh,").